asnaqsys/asnaqsys.github.io/manuals/enhancements/enhancing-ui/session-values-from-myjob.md

 ---
-title: "Retrieving Session Values in MyJob"
+title: "Accessing Session Values from MyJob Class"
 description: "Learn how to efficiently retrieve session values in MyJob, enhancing data management and user experience in your applications."
 ---